log4cplus/log4cplus/README.md

 The oldest Windows version that is supported by 2.x releases is Windows Vista.

 The following platforms were supported by the 1.x series of [log4cplus].
 They either do not have a reasonable C++11 capable compiler or have not been checked with [log4cplus] 2.x, yet:

+  - Minix 3.3.0/i386 with Clang version 3.4 (branches/release_34) with
+    `--disable-threads`
+  - Linux/AMD64 with Intel Parallel Studio XE 2015, ICPC version 15.0.1
   - OpenSolaris with `-library=stlport4`
   - Solaris with `-library=stlport4` and with `-library=Cstd`.
   - Solaris 5.10/Sparc